mhdthariq/e-voting/scripts/README.md

 This directory contains essential scripts for testing, debugging, and managing the BlockVote platform.
 All scripts are written in TypeScript and can be executed using `ts-node` or through npm scripts.

+**✅ Updated for new database design with UserElectionParticipation tracking and enhanced user management.**

+**Latest Update**: Scripts have been upgraded to match the newest database design with enhanced user management, permanent accounts, election invitations, and UserElectionParticipation tracking.

 ## 📋 Table of Contents

 - [Quick Start](#quick-start)